April 15, 2015

 How do you avoid getting bit by a dog?
 Start by being polite and respecting the dog's personal space.
-Never approaching an unfamiliar dog, especially one who's tied or confined behind a fence or in a car.
-Don't pet a dog—even your own—without letting him see and sniff you first.
+Never approach an unfamiliar dog, especially one who's tied or confined behind a fence or in a car.
+Don't pet a dog—even your own—without letting them see and sniff you first.

-Don't disturb a dog while she's sleeping, eating, chewing on a toy, or caring for puppies.
+Don't disturb a dog while they are sleeping, eating, chewing on a toy or caring for puppies.
 Be cautious around strange dogs.
 Always assume that a dog who doesn't know you may see you as an intruder or a threat.

 Pay attention to the dog's body language

-Put a safe amount of space between yourself and a dog if you see the following signals (illustrated in the video above), that the dog is uncomfortable and might feel the need to bite:
+Put a safe amount of space between yourself and a dog if you see the following signals (illustrated in the video above) indicating that the dog is uncomfortable and might feel the need to bite:

 - tensed body